rkelson/metadata-asset-tracking-tool/metadata/water/lakes_nhd.md

 ### How was the dataset created?

-The NHD was first created in the late 1990s by USGS in collaboration with the Environmental Protection Agency [(EPA)](https://www.epa.gov/).
-The original product, the National Hydrography Dataset, was created at a 1:100,000 scale for the conterminous United States.
-The EPA became the primary custodian of this medium resolution dataset in the early 2000s, while USGS and United States Forest Service [(USFS)](https://www.fs.usda.gov/) began the production of what would become the high resolution National Hydrography Database.
-Today, the high-resolution NHD is available at a nationwide 1:24,000 scale.
+The current high-resolution, 1:24,000 scale NHD is an improvement of the original 1:100,000 scale dataset first created in the late 1990s by the USGS in collaboration with the Environmental Protection Agency [(EPA)](https://www.epa.gov/).
+It was created by the USGS and United States Forest Service [(USFS)](https://www.fs.usda.gov/) in the 2000s while the EPA maintained the original, moderate-scale dataset.

 More information on the history of this database can be found in [publications](https://www.horizon-systems.com/NHDPlusData/NHDPlusV21/Documentation/History/Making_the_Digital_Water_Flow.pdf) from USGS and on the [NHD website](https://www.usgs.gov/national-hydrography/national-hydrography-dataset#:~:text=In%20the%20late%201990s%2C%20the,and%20those%20of%20other%20medium).